Harwich International railway station: History

-London & North Eastern Railway (1923-1947)
+London & North Eastern Railway (1923–1947)

 Following an extension of the maritime quay westward, Parkeston Quay West was opened in 1932 and was constructed on a wooden pier.
-The land in between the pier and the then riverbank was later reclaimed.
+The land in between the pier and the riverbank was later reclaimed.

-During the early years foot passengers had got off at Parkeston Quay station and had walked through to the quay.
-The construction of Parkeston Quay West enabled trains to deliver the passengers to the quayside removing passengers from the actual quayside and offering an improved interchange.
+During the early years, foot passengers would alight at Parkeston Quay station and walk through to the quay.
+The construction of Parkeston Quay West enabled trains to deliver the passengers to the quayside, removing passengers from the actual quayside and offering an improved interchange.
 The station consisted of a single platform and was capable of handling a 10- or 11-coach boat train.
-It serviced the day service to the Hoek van Holland Haven (Hook of Holland Harbour).
+It serviced the day service to the (Hook of Holland Harbour).

 This also saw an extension to the yard and the signalling was upgraded in this area during 1931/32.

-In 1934 the name Harwich was added to the main station name making it Harwich Parkeston Quay.
+In 1934, the name Harwich was added to the main station name, making it Harwich Parkeston Quay.

-Harwich and Parkeston was a base for Royal Navy destroyers and other craft during World War 2.
+Harwich and Parkeston was a base for Royal Navy destroyers and other craft during World War II.
 Military personnel and munitions were handled by the railway facilities during this time.